-- Reveal this explicit instruction across a week of mini-lessons that each include the gradual release of responsibility (i.e., I do, We do, You do).
+- Define the essential facets of every whole-class mini-lesson, including how to make lessons explicit and honor the gradual release of responsibility (i.e., I do, We do, You do).

-The afternoon will transition into work time.
-Participants will finalize their own week-by-week map of comprehension target skills.
+During the afternoon, participants will finalize their own list of 6-12 yearlong comprehension skills.
 Then they will drill down the order of instructional points to roll out each day of the mini-lesson series.
-While working independently, teachers will have access to Kristina and her team to ask questions, seek feedback, and troubleshoot concerns.
+While working independently or with a group, teachers will have access to Kristina and her team to ask questions, seek feedback, and troubleshoot concerns.

 DAY 2 OVERVIEW

 Map out a year of skills, texts, and writing

 Knowing which comprehension skills to teach and how to teach them is the first step.
 The next hurdle is to determine when to teach these priority skills.
 The second day of CompCON will focus on creating a yearlong map of comprehension skills that honors developmental readiness and spiraled instruction— all in order to achieve grade-level mastery.

 MORNING TRAINING SESSION: